viliger18/ClaudeAgents/instructions.md

 ## Invocation Examples

-- **"Analyze Santa logs in #macos-santa-blocks"** — Fetch all messages from the channel using Slack tools, export to CSV, parse Santa events, verify signing via hash lookup, enrich each binary, and return the full analysis.
+- **"Analyze Santa logs"** — Fetch the most recent CSV from GitHub, parse Santa events, verify signing via hash lookup, enrich each binary, and return the full analysis.

-- **"Quick scan of last 50 messages in #endpoint-alerts"** — Analyze only recent messages for faster results (use limit parameter when fetching).

-- **"Build allowlist rules from #santa-pending"** — Focus on generating deployable Santa rules from the CSV data.
+- **"Build allowlist"** — Focus on generating deployable Santa rules from the most recent CSV data.

+- **"Review Santa events for January 2025"** — Specifically fetch and analyze `santa_events_01_2025.csv`.

-- **"Deep analysis for #security-alerts"** — Prioritize thorough hash lookups and vendor verification for all binaries.
+- **"Deep analysis of Santa blocks"** — Prioritize thorough hash lookups and vendor verification for all binaries in the most recent CSV.

+- **"Compare Santa events between December and January"** — Fetch both `santa_events_12_2024.csv` and `santa_events_01_2025.csv`, identify new binaries, and analyze changes.

 ---